-- Matters concerning the governance structure and management policies of the Tender Offeror Parent Company, the Tender Offeror and the Company - Matters concerning the termination of the agreement ((1) if an agreed by KKR Fund and JICC, (2) In the event that the Tender Offer is not successful and it is reasonably expected that the transactions to take the Company private through a tender offer by KKR Fund or its related parties for the Company Shares and a squeeze-out after such tender offer are not feasible, and (3) if KKR Fund or JICC no longer hold any of the Tender Offeror Parent Company shares)

-General provisions such as the prohibition on solicitation by KKR and JICC, representations and warranties, compensation for damages, call option of JICC and confidentiality
+- Matters concerning the governance structure and management policies of the Tender Offeror Parent Company, the Tender Offeror and the Company - Matters concerning the termination of the agreement ((1) if an agreed by KKR Fund and JICC Fund, (2) In the event that the Tender Offer is not successful and it is reasonably expected that the transactions to take the Company private through a tender offer by KKR Fund or its related parties for the Company Shares and a squeeze-out after such tender offer are not feasible, and (3) if KKR Fund or JICC Fund no longer hold any of the Tender Offeror Parent Company shares) - General provisions such as the prohibition on solicitation by KKR and JICC Fund, representations and warranties, compensation for damages, call option of JICC Fund and confidentiality

-(III) Agreement (Mr. Eto)
+(III) Management Services Agreement

-KKR Fund and Mr. Eto entered into the Agreement (Mr. Eto) as of today.
-In the Agreement (Mr. Eto), the parties agreed that (i) a management services agreement will be entered into by May 30, 2025 (the main terms of the management services agreement agreed to in the Agreement (Mr. Eto) are summarized in (a) through (c) below), and (ii) on or after the execution date of the Agreement (Mr. Eto), Mr. Eto shall not (a) engage in any provision of information, proposal, solicitation, discussions, negotiations or the execution of any transaction to or between any third party, directly or indirectly, in connection with a Conflicting Transaction (However, this does not prevent Mr. Eto from representing the Company in discussions or negotiations with third parties based on his position as President of the Company, only after the time when the Company is relieved of its obligation to express, publicize and maintain the Supporting Opinion in accordance with the Tender Offer Agreement.), and (b) if a third party makes a proposal or solicitation in connection with a Conflicting Transaction, Mr. Eto shall immediately notify KKR Fund of the details (This does not apply if the same information has been notified to KKR Fund by the Company.) and consult with KKR Fund in good faith as to how to respond.
-In addition, the Agreement (Mr. Eto) will automatically become invalid on the earlier of the date on which a tender offer for the Company Share Certificates by a party other than the Tender Offeror or its related parties is completed (a tender offer that (i) has no maximum number of shares to be purchased, (ii) has a minimum of more than half of the total voting rights, and (iii) guarantees an exit opportunity at the same price as the tender offer price to shareholders who do not tender their shares in the tender offer) or the date on which the Tender Offer Agreement is terminated.
+The KKR Fund and Mr. Eto entered into the Management Services Agreement on July 28, 2025 (the main terms of the Management Services Agreement are summarized in (a) through (c) below).
+Other than the provision prohibiting Conflicting Transactions, (which provides that on or after the execution date of the Agreement (Mr. Eto), Mr. Eto shall not (a) engage in any provision of information, proposal, solicitation, discussions, negotiations or the execution of any transaction to or between any third-party, directly or indirectly, in connection with a Conflicting Transaction (however, this does not prevent Mr. Eto from engaging in discussions or negotiations with third parties on behalf of the Company in his capacity as President & CEO only after the Company is relieved of its obligation to express, announce, and maintain the Supporting Opinion pursuant to the Tender Offer Agreement), and (b) if a third-party makes a proposal or solicitation in connection with a Conflicting Transaction, Mr. Eto shall immediately notify the KKR Fund (excluding cases where the Company has notified the KKR Fund of the same) of the details and consult with the KKR Fund in good faith as to how to respond), the Agreement (Mr. Eto) expired upon the execution of the Management Services Agreement.